gateio/gateapi-go/docs/UnifiedApi.md

 > UnifiedLeverageSetting GetUserLeverageCurrencySetting(ctx, optional)

-Get the leverage multiple of the user currency
+Get the leverage multiple of the user currency.

 Get the user's currency leverage.
 If currency is not passed, query all currencies.